zackbloom/console.graph/README.md

       more performant graphing.
   - `height` - The height in the console of the graph.
   - `interval` - The maximum rendering interval when in watch-mode.
+  - `step` - A function which will be called just before the graph is rendered.
+Useful if you have additional logging which you don't want to be clobbered by the graph.
   - `extraStyles` - Additional CSS you wish to apply to the graph elements.
 Note that most block-level CSS is not accepted.